ndf-zz/fletchck/README.md

 Within the web interface, trigger schedules are entered using a plain text whitespace separated list of value/unit pairs.

-An interval trigger with a 20 second jitter time and an explicit start:
+An interval trigger with an explicit start:

-	interval 1 week 2 day 3 hr 5 min 15 sec 20 jitter 2025-06-15 start
+	interval 1 week 2 day 3 hr 5 min 15 sec 2025-06-15 start

 A cron trigger with an explicit timezone: